giga-sec/gigaSec-Tech-Notes/README.md

 - Quick Guide about the topics I'm taking notes with

 ---
 Notes may contain grammatical errors and some wont make sense and will only make sense to me.
 Understand that I wrote this notes for me and to be understood by me.
-However, I encourage and welcome pull requests that suggests any correction
+However, I highly encourage collaboration such as grammer corrections or correcting misinformation.

 ## Screenshots (!Warning!
 Light Mode media below)